tardate/LittleArduinoProjects/Electronics101/555Timer/Bistable/README.md

-# #318 555Timer/Bistable
+# #318 555 Bistable Latch

-Using the 555 timer as a bistable latch (debouncer).
+Using the 555 timer as a bistable latch (de-bouncer).

 ![Build](./assets/Bistable_build.jpg?raw=true)